romgrk/node-gtk/README.md

 Please note this project is currently in an _alpha_ state and it needs more contributors.

+### Target Platforms (so far)
+We're planning to serve pre-built binaries in order to make this project as cross platform and easy to install as possible.
+However, right now we support only **Linux** and experimentally **OSX** but in both targets _the project will falback to build_.

+#### Common dependencies
+In order to clone, install, and build this project you'll need a working copy of _git_ CLI, _nodejs 5_, _npm_, and python2.
+In the not-working-yet Windows platform, all dependencies must be available under [MSYS2 shell](https://msys2.github.io).

 ### How to build on OSX
-Assuming you have [brew]() installed, the following has been successfully tested on El Captain.
+Assuming you have [brew](http://brew.sh) installed, the following has been successfully tested on El Captain.

 ```sh
 # basic dependencies to clone this repo